-SAP R/3 Architecture
+Introduction of SAP R/3 Architecture

-SAP R/3 Architecture facilitates all business transactions of an organisation and connects them together using real-time integration.
+SAP R/3 Architecture facilitates all business transactions of an organization and connects them together using real-time integration.
 Real-time integration ensures that any change or upgrade in one application causes the data to be modified or updated automatically in the other applications involved.

-We know that SAP R/3 Architecture, particularly the client-server software.
-This ensures that the groups / layers that make up the R/3 system are built to operate concurrently through a variety of different computer systems.
-When a company instals SAP software, each part (or “layer” in the case of R/3) is stored, controlled and processed via the hardware of separate and specialised computer systems.
+We know that SAP R/3 architecture, particularly the client-server software, This ensures that the groups and layers that make up the R/3 system are built to operate concurrently through various computer systems.
+When a company installs SAP software, each part (or “layer” in the case of R/3) is stored, controlled, and processed via the hardware of separate and specialized computer systems.

-Each layer is capable of calling on all of the other layers built to complete the job.Such components/layers that request services are called “clients,” such components/layers that deliver services are called “servers.”
+Each layer is capable of calling on all of the other layers to complete the job.
+The components or layers that request services are called “clients,” and the components or layers that deliver services are called “servers.”
 This is the term-“client/server.

-The three Conceptual Layers of this R/3 Architecture are … the classic configuration of the R/3 Framework includes the following layers of software:
+The three Conceptual Layers of this R/3 Architecture are The classic configuration of the R/3 Framework includes the following layers of software:

 The Presentation Layer